bclindner/bnotif/README.md

       '<your webhook endpoint here>',
       '<you can use a bot, webhooks, or both!>',
-      '<if you use the embed property for the bot then it will still work here>', '<if you use embeds they won't work the other way around though>' ]
+      '<if you use the embed property for the bot then it will still work here>', '<if you use embeds they won\'t work the other way around though>' ]
   },
   'groupme': {